3. Promoting Your Consulting Services

 Your LinkedIn profile should have a photo with a professional image and a professional or experience-related background.
 Write and format your experience section with bullets and concise text that addresses your prospect’s biggest questions,

-In the Starting and Building a Thriving Consulting Business course you can follow along with videos that guide you through each technical step of inserting your photos, cropping and adding backgrounds from thousands of free images, and writing a professional, easy-to-read profile including bullets and indents.
+In the Starting a Consulting Business course you can follow along with videos that guide you through each technical step of inserting your photos, cropping and adding backgrounds from thousands of free images, and writing a professional, easy-to-read profile including bullets and indents.

-In Stage 5, Building an Automated Marketing Machine, you will learn how you can use your LinkedIn profile as a publishing platform to increase your brand's reach and gravitas.
-A well-designed LinkedIn profile is one strong magnet that brings you leads and strengthens your brand.
+Later you need to learn how you to use your LinkedIn profile as a publishing platform to increase your brand's reach and gravitas.
+A well-designed LinkedIn profile strengthens your brand, proves your authority, and qualifies leads.

 Building the Best Consulting Website